 Ivan Capelli in his old Leyton House March

 Italian and European Formula 3 champion early in a career

 Born in may 1963 in Milan, Ivan Franco Capelli started his career at the age of 15 in karting competitions.
 After four years, he moved to Italian Formula 3 Championship, driving for March team.
 He won the title at the first attempt after dominant displays and nine race wins.

 After a successful season, in 1984, Ivan moved to European Formula 3 Championship, driving for Coloni team.
 The winning streak continued and Italian again became the champion, after controversy with one of the team’s airboxes that were illegal.

-In 1986, Italian driver won the title at European Formula 3000 Championship, even after he retired from 4 out of 11 races.
+In 1986, Italian driver won the F3000 title, even after he retired from four out of 11 races.
 However, Capelli won two races, at Vallelunga and again at Osterreichring, had other four podium finishes, which was enough to clinch the title in front of some well-known names like Emanuele Pirro, Pierluigi Martini, Philippe Alliot, Satoru Nakajima and Gabriele Tarquini.